 We encourage all parents, caregivers, and adult family members to participate in our multi-day program.
 We cannot easily accomodate siblings and encourage families to make alternative arrangements for little ones to maximize focus on program development.

-All treatments are overseen by either our Clinical Director, Anna Krasno, Ph.D. or our Center Director, Ty Vernon, Ph.D., who are both licensed psychologists.
+All treatments are overseen by either our Clinical Director, Anna Krasno, Ph.D, who is a licensed psychologist. or our Center Director, Ty Vernon, Ph.D., who is a licensed psychologist and board certified behavior analyst.
 Drs.
 Krasno and Vernon supervise the clinical team.
 Our clinical team is composed of doctoral student clinicians with a high degree of expertise and experience in the treatment of autism spectrum disorders.
 The graduate students are obtaining doctoral degrees in either the Counseling, Clinical, and School Psychology (CCSP) program or the Special Education, Disabilities and Risk Studies (SPEDR) program housed in the Gevirtz Graduate School of Education at UCSB.
 During each session, your family will be working with 1-2 graduate student clinicians.
 A schedule of who you will be working with each day will be included in the Welcome Packet you will receive on the first day of the program.

 Drs.
 Krasno and Vernon are both licensed psychologists who have received rigorous training in state-of-the-art treatment methods for autism spectrum disorder.
 Both directors completed the requirements for their Ph.D. in Counseling, Clinical, and School Psychology at UCSB.
 During their graduate years, they collaborated closely with advisors Drs.
 Robert and Lynn Koegel at the Koegel Autism Center, where they worked as researchers, clinicians, parent educators, and supervisors.
 Dr. Krasno received additional training during a psychology internship at Stanford University.
 Dr. Vernon received additional training during a two-year fellowship at the Yale University Child Study Center.